norfolkmustard/ApplePayJS/README.md

 Throughout index.php I've sprinkled loads of console.log().
 Plug your iphone into your Mac, goto your applepay test page on safari on your iPhone.
 Goto Safari on your Mac and select your iPhone from the Develop menu in Safari - voila - you now see what your phone's safari browser is telling you via the javascript console.

 If you don't see your connected iPhone in the develop menu in safari on your Mac then it may not have been enabled.
-On the iPhone, got Settings > safari > advanced  > web inspector > enable
+On the iPhone, go to Settings > safari > advanced  > web inspector > enable

-Wake sure safari on the iphone is the active app, then, on the connected (with a cable) mac goto Safari > develop > {your iPhone}
+Make sure safari on the iphone is the active app, then, on the connected (with a cable) mac go to Safari > develop > {your iPhone}

 Remove the logit() lines in index.php (or set debug to false in apple_pay_conf.php) once you see how it all works and before you go-live with it.